a3linux/homecloud-docker/README.md

 ## Background and design

 I have my home cloud services(primary is Nextcloud) hosted on an Ubuntu box when I plan to migrate to docker based services, I found a lot of solutions, including Nextcloud All-in-one.
 But according to the situation, not all of them match my requirements.
-For example, I have so much history data, more than 15 years family data, always kept in multiple copies in HDD, multiple disks hold same data copies.
-And they are mounted to the Ubuntu server through USB and Network.
-Then I found it is not easy for me to migrate data or smooth boot docker based services with a new home server box.
+For example, I have more than 15 years history data(>1TB), always kept in multiple copies in HDD, multiple disks hold the backup copies.
+All the disks are mounted to the Ubuntu server by USB or NAS.
+Then I found it is not easy for me to migrate data smoothly with docker based solution.

-After some quick researching, I start this small and quiet simple project, help to resolve the issue, dockerizing core services such as Nextcloud, authentication service with local file volumes.
-At the same time keep very simple base OS maintenance files and basic services.
-So that I have things here,
+After some quick researching, I start this small and quiet simple project, help to resolve the issue, convert core services to docker, keep data in local volumes(HDD), at the same time, keep the base os node simple to replace or fix.

-* Docker server as computing node _ONLY_ and de-attached from the data, the node can be replaced at any time if broken
+* Docker server run as computing node _ONLY_ .
+It is de-attached with data volumes.
+The box itself can be replaced quick and easy when broken
-* Base OS(Ubuntu run on the node) as the housekeeper, takes over the disk management, files backup, network/firewall and Docker platform
+* Base OS(Ubuntu run on the node) can be setup quickly with disk volumes management(mounts), files backup and restore, network/firewall, also the Docker-CE environment
-* All data keep in HDD with multiple copies as usually, no data dump or export / import to Docker containers, my disks remained in external USB box or small NAS servers
+* All data keep in HDDs(USB and NAS) with multiple copies as usually, no data dump or export/import to Docker containers, my disks remained in external USB box or small NAS servers

-For the above reason, I also have another small project, [homecloud-baseos](https://github.com/a3linux/homecloud-baseos)

 ### Deployment diagram